-Rocky Cape National Park is a promontory extending out into Bass Strait in Tasmania’s north-west.
+Rocky Cape National Park is a promontory extending out into the Bass Strait in Tasmania’s north-west.
 Rocky Cape’s tracks, cliffs and beaches attract walkers and rock climbers.

 Native wildlife is abundant.
 Take a torch on an evening walk and meet wallabies, wombats and possums.

 The park entrance is five kilometres off the A2, 30 kilometres west of Wynyard.

 There is no Additional information for this product.

 Rocky Cape, North West, Tasmania